 - The renovated Facilities Building received LEED Commercial Interiors Certification

-- Stone House dormitory is Geothermally heated and cooled
+- Guerster House dormitory is geothermally heated and cooled

 - All faculty houses and campus buildings have received energy audits and retrofits

 - With Single Stream Recycling campus-wide, we divert a whopping 55% of our waste from landfills -- up from 20% only three years ago.